|CELEBRATING OUR 22nd YEAR||

 From the moment we stepped inside Villa la Serena, two things became strikingly apparent.
 First, the level of restoration is unprecedented with no expense spared in showcasing its medieval origins and in lavishly furnishing this ultra-spacious home.
 From doorknobs to bedspreads, everything is of the highest quality.
 Second, the home's historic pedigree, proudly evidenced by exposed beams, vaulted stone archways, hand tiled floors and valuable antiques, meshes seamlessly with the creative flair of modern Italian art and the many comforts and needs of our age.

 When it comes to livability, every bedroom offers a scenic view and comes with an en suite bathroom.
-Two larger bedrooms are considered suites with a sitting area.
+Two larger bedrooms are considered suites with sitting areas.
 One bedroom is accessed by either walking through another bedroom or by using an entrance from the garden to maintain privacy.

-Among the many comforts: screened windows, a washer and dryer, a security system, Wi-Fi and an iPad mini that doubles as a PC and a programmable sound system with speakers affixed to the living room and both outdoor dining areas.
+Among the many comforts: screened windows, a washer and dryer, a security system, WiFi and an iPad mini that doubles as a PC and a programmable sound system with speakers affixed to the living room and the two outdoor dining areas.
 The open plan living and dining rooms are three capacious rooms joined by impressive vaulted arches.
-The most noticeably advanced room in the villa is the dream kitchen professionally outfitted with state of the art commercial appliances including induction burners, dual ovens and refrigerators and an ice maker.
+The most noticeably advanced room in the villa is the dream kitchen professionally outfitted with state of the art commercial appliances including induction burners, an ice maker and dual ovens and refrigerators.

 Less immediately noticed yet significant is the owner's healthy respect for the environment.
-Villa la Serena's energy needs are greatly reduced by harnessing the power of the sun and thermal forces deep beneath the soil.
+Villa la Serena's energy needs are fully met by harnessing the power of the sun and thermal forces deep beneath the soil.
 Subfloor piping provides both heat and cooling from the villa's geothermal earth energy system, maintaining a steady 23 degree celsius, indoor temperature year round.

 Aside from the English-speaking owner's home on an adjacent hilltop 300 yards away, this corner of the world is exclusively yours.
 The unobtrusive daily groundskeeping is finished by 10 am.
 Neighboring wheat and fodder fields are harvested in August, tilled in the fall and replanted in November, so some farming activity will be seen and heard at these times.